workloads/packer-templates/packer/google/README.md

 > `make` commands must be run from the root directory.

-The Azure workflow described in [image.pkr.hcl](image.pkr.hcl) requires an TODO to operate.
+The Google Cloud workflow described in [image.pkr.hcl](image.pkr.hcl) requires an TODO to operate.

 To ease in the creation of this, this repository includes a Terraform workflow (in `./terraform/google`) that can create the prerequisite resources.